FACING FOSTER CARE IN ALASKA

 • Boards and Staff

 Facing Foster Care in Alaska is led by a Statewide Youth Leadership Board (YLB) of foster youth and alumni, elected every two years by FFCA Members aged 15-24.
-The YLB plans and facilitates statewide youth leadership retreats and conferences, training for child welfare staff and caregivers, and offers support and mentorship to members across the state.
+The YLB plans and facilitates statewide youth leadership retreats and conferences, training for child welfare staff and caregivers, offers support and mentorship to members across the state, and sets the tone of policy advocacy efforts on behalf of FFCA.

 Picture